joe-antognini/zoia/README.md

 `zoia` uses a simple, flat layout to organize data.
 Every paper is referenced by a unique citation key (typically shortened to "citekey").
 This would be the same key that you would reference with `citep` or `citet` in LaTeX.
-Bibliographic data is stored in a file called `.metadata.json`.
+Bibliographic data is by default stored in a SQLite database called `metadata.db` which is located in `$HOME/.local/share/zoia`.

 Each paper also gets its own subdirectory in the root directory.
 Within each subdirectory the document (if it exists) is stored as `document.pdf`.
 Any